Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

     The initial mapping is automatically applied.
 Afterwards, the changes in the mapping must be triggered manually to be applied.

 5. Select the appropriate attribute that you want to assign to the destination attribute in the *Source attribute* drop-down list.
-All attributes with a data type that matches to the selected ETL extension are displayed in the drop-down list.
+All attributes with a data type that matches the selected ETL extension are displayed in the drop-down list.

 6. If required, select or enter the corresponding configuration settings in the *Configuration* section.

 7. Click the [SAVE] button in the upper right corner.
   The changes have been saved.
 The *Settings* section is hidden.

-  > [Info] Be aware that you have to [rerun the mapping](#rerun-an-etl-mapping) to apply the changes made to the attribute.
+  > [Info] Be aware that you have to rerun the mapping to apply the changes made to the attribute, see [Rerun an ETL mapping](#rerun-an-etl-mapping).

-8. Repeat step **2** to **7** for all attributes you want to map.
+8. Repeat the steps **2** to **7** for all attributes you want to map.